-These settings can either be defined in the environment, or in the file .quiltrc file in a user's home directory.
-The .quiltrc file is a bash script.
+These settings can either be defined in the environment, or in the file .quiltrc in user home directories. .quiltrc is a bash script.

 7 Pitfalls and Known Problems

 As mentioned earlier, files must be added to patches before they can be modified.
 If this step is overlooked, one of the following problems will occur: If the file is included in a patch further below on the stack, the changes will appear in that patch when it is refreshed, and for that patch the quilt pop command will fail before it is refreshed.
 If the file is not included in any applied patch, the original file in the working tree is modified.